BVNetwork/InstantArticlesForEpiserver/README.md

 # Facebook Instant Articles module for EPiServer #
-An open source module for making you pages avalible as Instant Articles on Facebook from your EPiServer CMS or Commerce site.
+Open source module for making Episerver pages avalible as Instant Articles on Facebook from your EPiServer CMS or Commerce site.

 ## Features ##
  * Creates an RSS feed that Facebook can consume making your Episerver pages avalible as Instant Articles in the Facebook mobile app.